oslabs-beta/Swell/docs/DEV-README.md

 Areas for improvement:

-- Currently, our WebRTC only works as the connection initiator.
-The next step would be the `Add Answer` button which allows Swell to be on the receiver end of the connection.
 - Currently, our WebRTC end-to-end testing is read-only from the previous implementation.
 It would be a highly valuable addition to modify the old testing to test the current implementation of webRTC.
 Integration testing has been started but needs to be finished.
 Relevant files include
   - End-to-End:'test/**tests**/subSuites/webRTCTest.js'
   - Integration: 'test/**tests**/IntegrationTests/webRTCIntegrationTests'